fishcus/KAP-manual/en/model/cube_build/customize_build.en.md

 > **Note：**In real implementation, Kyligence Enterprise will transform date/time value into Long type, and these ranges are actually number ranges.

-For customized build, you can sumit the job with a number range of Long type instread of a date/time range.
-Kyligence Enterprise will call a customized build implementation (or technically a Java class) which is developed by yourself, to generate the data selection SQL for submit this job.
+For customized build, you can submit the job with a number range of Long type instead of a date/time range.
+Kyligence Enterprise will call a customized build implementation (or technically a Java class) which is developed by yourself, to generate the data selection SQL for this job.
 In this customized build implementation, you will be responsible for mapping this number range to the new data selection criteria (or technically a WHERE clause in SQL statement).

 ![number range mapping to new data selection criteria](images/time_axis_customize_build.png)